tekknolagi/tekknolagi.github.com/_posts/2022-02-04-discovering-basic-blocks.md

 These opcode names and arguments are the same as the `dis` module's, so we're doing a pretty good job so far.

+### Finding block starts

+Now we want to go over all of the opcodes and find the locations where

 <br />
 <hr style="width: 100px;" />